Taylor-eOS/helped-manual-classifier/README.md

 ### **PDF Block Classifier with Machine Learning Assistance**

 This project is a GUI-based tool for classifying text blocks in PDF documents into predefined categories such as headers, body text (`<p>`), footers, quotes, and excluded content.
-It combines manual annotation with machine learning to streamline the classification process.
+It combines manual annotation with machine learning to streamline the classification process.<br>
-The tool is designed to assist users in organizing and extracting the text from PDF documents, for instance for conversion into a reflowable format.
+The tool is designed to assist users in organizing and extracting the text from PDF documents, for instance for conversion into a reflowable format.<br>
-This was mostly a learning project, and the code is relatively crude and messy.
+This was a learning project that gradually extended on itself, and the code is very messy.<br>
+Classification works smoothly now.
+I ran through a 600 page book in a few minutes.

 #### **Key Features**
 1. **Interactive GUI**: A Tkinter interface allows users to visually inspect and classify text blocks on PDF pages.